CodeTanzania/emis-dashboard/README.md

 We are using git flow workflow for our source code management.
 Please start by

-- clone this repo by
+- Clone this repo by

 ```sh
 git clone git@github.com:CodeTanzania/emis-dashboard.git
 ```

-- then check checkout to master branch by
+- Then check checkout to master branch by

 ```sh
 git checkout master
 ```

-- then initialize git flow in the repo by
+- Then initialize git flow in the repo by

 ```sh
 git flow init